 - The department encourages all graduate students to seek external funding as appropriate.
 The Hall Center for the Humanities provides and updates each year a comprehensive list of fellowships for graduate students in the humanities.

 Departmental Policy on Graduate Student Fellowship Nominations:

-For Graduate Studies and external fellowships (e.g. CASVA, Kress Foundation, Dedalus Foundation) applications that require departmental nomination, students must submit the following materials in PDF form via email to their faculty advisor and the Office Manager at least six weeks in advance of the granting institution's deadline:
+For Graduate Studies and external fellowship applications (e.g. CASVA, Kress Foundation, Dedalus Foundation) that require departmental nomination, students must submit the following materials in PDF form via email to their faculty advisor and the Office Manager approximately five to six weeks in advance of the granting institution's deadline:

 - Current CV

 - Letter of application that outlines their status in the program, research and writing progress, reasons for wishing to be nominated for the particular fellowship, and an explanation of their intended use of the support.

 These guidelines will allow adequate time for the art history faculty to consider the above materials and select nominees, and for those nominees and their faculty sponsor(s) to prepare and submit the necessary application materials to the granting institution(s).
 You will receive an email at the start of every fall semester with specific deadline information.